Nexus: Cross-Border Center for Investigative Reporting

 Eligibility criteria

-- The program is open to teams of journalists, media organizations, and CSOs from Kazakhstan, Mongolia, the Sub-Saharan Africa and West Balkans;
+- The programme is open to teams of journalists, media organisations, and CSOs from Kazakhstan, Mongolia, Sub-Saharan Africa, and the West Balkans.

-- An application can be submitted by individual participants and teams located in one of the target regions or operating in exile;
+- Applications may be submitted by individuals or teams based in one of the target regions or operating in exile.

-- Strong commitment to editorial independence and high standards of journalistic ethics;
+- Strong commitment to editorial independence and high standards of journalistic ethics is required.

-- Applicants must not be connected to a political party, political institution, or businesses and individuals sanctioned by the EU or US government;
+- Applicants must not be connected to a political party, political institution, or businesses/individuals sanctioned by the EU or US government.

-- For media content grants: Applicants must have published media articles, social media posts, and/or investigative reports in the past 12 months;
+- For media content grants: applicants must have published media articles, social media posts, and/or investigative reports within the past 12 months.